Blog

 Step 8: Address the Real Issues

 Most couples fight about the wrong things.
 They argue about dishes when the real issue is feeling unappreciated.
 They argue about money when the real issue is feeling controlled.
+They argue about the kids when the real issue is feeling like they're not on the same team.

 What's the real issue underneath your conflicts?

-Usually it's one of a few things: feeling disrespected, feeling unloved, feeling controlled, feeling abandoned.
-Name the real issue.
-That's what needs addressing.
+Usually it's one of a few things: feeling disrespected, feeling unloved, feeling controlled, feeling abandoned, feeling like you don't matter.

 Step 9: Build New Patterns